Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         not an error: the check then reports what the remote scan found and says so.
 Default:
                         /var/www/html/wordpress
-  --scan-timeout SCAN_TIMEOUT
-                        Seconds to wait for the scan to finish.
+  --total-timeout TOTAL_TIMEOUT
+                        Seconds the run may spend scanning, across the refresh of the vulnerability database, the version probe and the scan itself.
 A full scan of a site with many plugins takes minutes, so this is much higher than the network timeout of other checks.
+The scanner is asked to give up shortly before the budget is out, so it still reports what it found rather than being killed with nothing to show.
 Keep it below the timeout the monitoring agent grants the check.
+Raise it on a large site, or narrow the scan with --wpscan-enumerate.
-Default: 1800 (seconds) --unscored-severity {ok,warn,crit}
+                        Default: 1800 (seconds)
+  --unscored-severity {ok,warn,crit}
-                        State to report for a known vulnerability that carries no CVSS score.
-The vulnerability database has no score for a large share of its entries, so treating them all as critical would page for every one of them.
+                        State to report for a finding that carries no severity score of its own.
+A source that scores its findings rarely scores all of them, and the unrated ones need a state of their own rather than the one a score would have earned them.
+Applies to a known vulnerability that carries no CVSS score.
+The vulnerability database leaves a large share of its entries unrated, so treating them all as critical would page for every one of them.
 Default: warn
   -u, --url URL         URL of the WordPress site to scan.
 A URL without a
                         scheme is completed to `https://`.
 If not specified, it is taken from the `WP_HOME` or `WP_SITEURL`